ULL-ESIT-PL/nicole/README.md

 Toy Compiler written in c++ using LLVM by Evian Concepción Peña

+## Goals

+Combine a user friendly sintax and the speed of a compiled language, example: Mojo (uses MLIR) or Julia

 ## How to build

 - At parent directory --> ```mkdir build```